-The minimum wage is set at ARS 20,587.50, which is approximately USD 224, as of December, 2020 until March 1, 2021, which will be equivalent to ARS 21,600 (approximately USD 235).
+The minimum wage is set at ARS 16,875 (approx. USD 241.07), as of October 1, 2019.
 Nevertheless, each CBA sets forth the minimum wage for the employees that render services in the industry involved, considering different categories, and regulates any additional compensation the employee may be granted, such as punctuality, seniority, etc.